How to visit the Amazon rainforest in Brazil: A complete guide

 An aerial view of the Meeting of the Waters, an area where two rivers meet to form the Amazon River

-Meeting of the Waters viewed from an airplane window
+Meeting of the Waters viewed from the window of our plane

 Map with the main points of interest